mapbox/leaflet-omnivore/README.md

 ```

 `maptalks.formats.js` and `maptalks.formats.min.js` are **built files** generated
-from `index.js` by `browserify`.
+from `index.js` by `rollup`.
 If you find an issue, it either needs to be
-fixed in `index.js`, or in one of the libraries leaflet-omnivore uses
+fixed in `index.js`, or in one of the libraries maptalks.formats uses
 to parse formats.

 ## FAQ